show-karma/karma-gap-sdk/readme.md

 };
 ```

-> This example can be followed for any kind of attestation that comes later, such as adding milestone to grant, add grant to project, add members to project, and also to update Project, Grant, and Community details.
-It's also available when approving/rejecting/completing a milestone: if any of those operations is done twice, the latest one will remain.
+> This approach can be applied to any subsequent attestation, whether it's adding a milestone to a grant, a grant to a project, members to a project, or updating Project, Grant, and Community details.
+It's also available when approving, rejecting, or completing a milestone.
+If any of these operations are performed multiple times, the latest one will take precedence.

-After any kind of attestation, the SDK will bind UIDs to the objects so it can be accessed after the attestation is done.
-For example, if you run the project attestation with all its dependents, you'll be able to get the attestation UID of the project, the details, grants, milestones, and so on.
+Following any type of attestation, the SDK will associate UIDs with the objects, making them accessible after the attestation is completed.
+For instance, if you perform the project attestation with all its dependents, you can retrieve the attestation UID of the project, its details, grants, milestones, and so on.

 ### Revoking an attestation

-As every object returned by the `Fetcher` is also an `Attestation`, to revoke any attestation the developer will only need to call `attestation.revoke`:
+Since every object returned by the Fetcher is also an Attestation, to revoke any attestation, the developer simply needs to call attestation.revoke.

 ```ts
 // revoke-project.ts